-Optimal cellular hydration is a balancing act as both too much salt and too little salt can harm the body.
+Optimal cellular hydration is a balancing act as too much salt, and too little salt can harm the body.
 Salt is necessary to retain water in the body, but too much salt in the diet will retain too much water.
 Too much salt can cause swelling and needs to be flushed out of the body with pure water.

 Have you noticed that when you eat a lot of salty processed foods, you crave water?
 That is your body trying to neutralize the excess salt.

-On the flip side, have you ever noticed that you are drinking lots of water, yet it goes right through you?
+Have you ever noticed that you are drinking lots of water, yet it goes right through you?
 Frequent urination is an indication that you need salt and electrolytes to utilize the water within your body.

 Yet when I have an electrolyte drink such as Seeking Health’s Optimal Electrolyte or coconut water, my thirst is quenched and, the dry feeling goes away.

 Pure coconut water is an excellent source of electrolytes, such as potassium, sodium, calcium, and magnesium.

 Optimal electrolyte by seeking health is a delicious electrolyte powder.
 Mix one scoop of electrolyte powder into 1 cup water with some ice cubes, and you have a refreshing and slightly fizzy-tasting electrolyte drink that comes in two flavors: Berry or citrus.

 Optimal electrolyte helps to support optimal hydration, fluid balance, energy levels, and muscle function.
 It is naturally sweetened with stevia and does not contain any artificial sweeteners or food dyes.